alttch/eva3/doc/sfa/sfa_framework.rst

 Controlling reliability of the connection
 -----------------------------------------

-The important moment of the web interface chosen for automation systems is the reliability of the connection.
+An important moment of the web interface chosen for automation systems is reliability of the connection.

 Common problems which may arise: